(original graphic by marvistavet.com)

 The clinical signs of zinc toxicosis include:

 Vomiting and diarrhea generally precede the destruction of the red blood cells.
 How zinc is able to produce hemolysis is not known.
+With zinc-containing ointments, usually only stomach upset is seen after the ointment is licked but if the ointment is applied and licked regularly, full zinc toxicity can develop.

 If an object possibly made of zinc is seen on a radiograph, it should be removed promptly.
 This might involve surgery, endoscopy or possibly the induction of vomiting if the object does not have sharp edges.
 Support then becomes crucial.
 Fluid therapy is important to keep circulation to the kidneys adequate and help prevent failure.
 Transfusion may be necessary to combat anemia and anti-nauseal therapy is warranted.
 Zinc is very corrosive to the stomach so medication to protect the stomach will be needed and antacids are helpful to reduce the absorption of zinc (which is enhanced by stomach acid).
 Research is looking at methods for binding excess zinc in the circulation similar to the way lead poisoning is treated.